 There’s a lot of contradictory information out there on whether or not you should season your pizza stone with oil.
 In truth, the answer depends on what kind of pizza stone you have.
 Some pizza stones are meant to be regularly seasoned, while others should never be.
 Oiling up a stone that isn’t made for seasoning can lead to the build-up of a sticky residue or even cause the stone to smoke when exposed to heat.
 If in doubt, check the manufacturer’s website for specific instructions.
 If you don’t know the manufacturer of your pizza stone, you’ll likely be better off forgoing any attempts at seasoning.
 Better safe than sorry!

-How To Use A Pizza Stone On A Charcoal BBQ
+Using A Pizza Stone With A Charcoal Grill

 So now that you can answer “why are Japanese rice cooker so expensive?”
 I hope that you can better appreciate the difference between a cheap rice cooker that simply works on a pressure switch that’s triggered once enough water has evaporated and an advanced computer controlled rice cooker that can fine tune itself and automatically adjust to changing water requirements as well as be tuned to specifically cook different types of rice and different types of rice dishes.
 Rice is popular here in the United States but it is under appreciated.
 There is a wide variety of incredibly delicious rices and rice dishes out there to be enjoyed.
 With a proper Japanese rice cooker you can try them all out at home yourself as if you were a true professional Japanese chef.